gersteinlab/shiny-dim-reduction/README.md

 * Potential of Heat diffusion for Affinity-based Transition Embedding (PHATE)
 * t-Distributed Stochastic Neighbor Embedding (tSNE)
 * Set Thresholding and Intersection with UpSetR
-* Hierarchical Density-based Spatial Clustering of Applications with Noise (HDBSCAN)

 There are three ways to use this project: